Turn plastic waste into jobs, dignity, and cleaner communities.

 Transparency and accountability

-The institutional playbook states that RDI is a registered nonprofit headquartered in San Diego, California, and that it files financial and operational reports with public agencies including the IRS, the California Secretary of State, and the California Franchise Tax Board.
+RDI is a registered nonprofit headquartered in San Diego, California, and that it files financial and operational reports with public agencies including the IRS, the California Secretary of State, and the California Franchise Tax Board.

 It also says governance oversight is led by the Board of Directors, presented as qualified professionals with experience in public policy, administration, law, and advocacy.